Avocado Chicken Salad

 Instructions

-• Season 2 boneless, skinless chicken breasts with ¼ teaspoon salt and ¼ teaspoon black pepper.
+• Season 2 boneless skinless chicken breasts with ¼ teaspoon kosher salt and ¼ teaspoon ground black pepper

 • Heat a cast iron skillet over medium heat and add 1 tablespoon olive oil.